RaphaelPoli/Subjective_data_recorder/README.md

 # Subjective_data_recorder

+### Overview
 This is a data recorder coded for lucid dream practice.
 It can be adapted for any subjective frequent data input.
 The principle is just a wx interface related to a xls file.
 Procedures in there can be usefull for any data collection, subjective data but also measures with arduino.

+### lucid dream practice
+Lucid dream is a practice that allows one to live awake experiences in the dream world.
+It has been researched by Stephan Laberge in the 70s.
+It has been a buddhist practice for tens of centuries.
-The observation already plays a good role in improving the practice.
-A whole load of statistics are possible along the collected data that represents 35 variables in each row.
-Many rows a day is possible but the app is optimised for one row a day.
+I propose here to use data science to observe your practice of lucid dream.
+The observation already plays a good role in improving the quantity of result or the quality of sleep.
+A whole load of statistics are possible along the collected data that represents 36 variables in each row.
+Many rows a day is now possible, although certain values will not be relevant at each entry.

-Please use the xls file provided.
-It should be in the same directory than the python file.

 ### installation